SIGOPS Dennis M. Ritchie Award

 Call for Nominations

-and to encourage the creativity that Dennis Ritchie embodied,
+encourage the creativity that Dennis Ritchie embodied, providing a

-providing a reminder of Ritchie's legacy and what a difference one
+reminder of Ritchie's legacy and what a difference one person can make

-person can make in the field of software systems research.
-The first
+in the field of software systems research.
+This is an annual award

 Each year, a department is allowed to nominate one Ph.D. thesis